davidncsco/devdash/README.md

 k3s-worker1   Ready    <none>                 94d   v1.22.7+k3s1
 ```

-One of the cool features of K3s is that it includes traefik installed by default, so you don't need to install a bare-metal load-balancer, nor an ingress controller.
+One of the cool features of K3s is that it includes traefik by default, so you don't need to install a bare-metal load-balancer, nor an ingress controller.
 Everything is included and ready for you to use!

 # Build DevDash web application containers